Anandraj2908/MovieFreak/README.md

 1. Clone the repository.
 2. Navigate to the project directory.
+3. Add your tmdb api key in .env folder VITE_APP_TMDB_TOKEN="your api key"
-3. Install dependencies with `npm install`.
+4. Install dependencies with `npm install`.
-4. Start the development server with `npm start`.
+5. Start the development server with `npm start`.

 ## Contributors